 Telling science stories…wait, what’s a “story”? is a useful article from Scientific American.

-I’ve mentioned Storify on this blog in passing as an easy way to display “tweets.”
+I’ve mentioned Storify on blog in passing as an easy way to display “tweets.”
 In fact, I did just that in my post, Using Storify For “Poverty Matters When…”, when I displayed multiple tweets that began with that phrase.
 I had thought its use was pretty limited.

 Recently, though, Storify announced some major changes, and its now one of the easiest tools to use to create a multimedia digital story.
 You can search the web for just about anything, including images, tweets, webpages, photos and videos, and use their “drag-and-drop” interface to add your own text and create a story (or a collection of labeled images, or just about anything).
 It’s really become quite versatile, and it would be difficult to find a tool that’s easier to use.
-You can also read this post from Read Write Web other uses for the tool.
+You can also read post from Read Write Web other uses for the tool.

 Whether Humble or Glorious: Telling Stories of Human History Through Objects is a very nice lesson plan from The New York Times Learning Network.